kpham841/MBot/README.md

 | `$redeem <prize>`      | Redeem a prize with MCoins |

-## Future for MBot
+## Future
-I don't have any current plans to implement features but maybe I'll be inspired in the future.
+I don't have any current plans to implement more features but maybe I'll be inspired in the future.

 ## Thanks for stopping by!
 ![Mayuri Wave](https://c.tenor.com/8-jJyFqnWxwAAAAC/steins-gate-wave.gif)